Disappearance of Sneha Anne Philip: Disappearance

 Philip was last seen on September 10, 2001, on a day when she was off from work.
 According to Lieberman, she was planning to spend the day cleaning up the apartment in anticipation of a dinner visit by her cousin two nights later.
 Philip had a two-hour online chat with her mother, during which she mentioned that she was planning to visit the Windows on the World restaurants on top of the nearby North Tower of the World Trade Center, where a friend was to be married the next spring.
 At 4 p.m. she signed off and went to drop off some clothes at a neighborhood dry cleaners, then went to a Century 21 where she used the couple's American Express card to buy lingerie, a dress, pantyhose and bed linens.
 Afterwards Philip bought three pairs of shoes at an annex to the store.
 A security camera at Century 21 recorded her during this shopping trip.
 The taped image and the credit-card records are the last confirmed records of Philip's presence anywhere.

 Lieberman returned to the couple's apartment after midnight that night and noticed Philip was not there.
 He believed she had stayed out late or all night, as she had been doing, and resolved to remind her the next time he saw her to call him under those circumstances.
 Lieberman went to bed as he had to get up early the next morning for work.

 Later investigation found that someone had called Lieberman's cell phone from the apartment at 4 a.m.
-Lieberman does not remember it, but thinks he may have awoken briefly to check his voicemail.
+Lieberman does not remember it, but thinks he may have awakened briefly to check his messages.
 When he got up for work at 6:30, Philip had still not returned.
 That evening, after the September 11 attacks, Lieberman was able to use his medical credentials to get through the security perimeter and return to their apartment.
 Since the window had been left open, dust from the collapsed towers had accumulated throughout.
 There were tracks in it from the couple's two kittens, but none from any human.

 Philip was one of hundreds of people reported to police as missing after September 11.
 Like those of other victims, her family posted flyers all over the city in an effort to find her.
-Philip's case was the only one not connected to the attacks, and, in order to generate media interest, her brother falsely claimed to the media that he had last heard from her during the attack.
+In order to generate media interest, her brother falsely claimed to the media that he had last heard from her during the attack.
 She has never been found or otherwise accounted for.